MaximeAlgosup/Moonshot-Project/documents/functional/functional.md

 ### Control and user interface

 - The kernel must offer a fluid control experience through the use of a keyboard.
-- An alternative is provided for control using a joystick and buttons, emulating the characteristic interaction of an arcade machine.
+- An alternative is provided for control using a joystick and buttons, emulating the characteristic interaction of an arcade cabinet.
 - The kernel's user interface must be both simple and intuitive, making it easy to navigate and use.
 - The kernel interface should look like this: